ethereum-mining/ethminer/README.md

 ### Contributing

 All new contributions are added under the MIT License.
-Please refer to the `LICENCSE` file in the root directory.
+Please refer to the `LICENSE` file in the root directory.
-To state that you accept this fact for all of your PRs please add yourself to the list of external contributors like in the example below.
+To state that you accept this fact for all of your contributions please add yourself to the list of external contributors like in the example below.

 #### External Contributors
-I hereby place all my contributions in this file under an MIT licence, as specified [here](http://opensource.org/licenses/MIT).
+I hereby place all my contributions in this codebase under an MIT licence, as specified [here](http://opensource.org/licenses/MIT).
 - *Name Surname* (**email@domain**)

 #### Contribution guideline

-Please add yourself in the `@author` section of the file your are adding/editing with the same wording as the one you listed yourself in the external contributors section above.
+Please add yourself in the `@author` doxygen  section of the file your are adding/editing with the same wording as the one you listed yourself in the external contributors section above, only replacing the word **contribution** by **file**

 All development goes in develop branch - please don't submit pull requests to master.